Remote learning to continue through Spring 2021

-Student Emergency Relief Grants made possible through CARES Act funding have been fully distributed.
+Student Emergency Relief Grants made possible through the CARES Act have been fully distributed.
 Support was offered for the following categories of expense:

 According to federal regulations, students enrolled in at least one face-to-face course during the 2020 spring semester were eligible for CARES Act funding if they completed a FAFSA application for 2019-2020 or 2020-2021; or